2019 Luzon earthquake: Schools, colleges and universities

 Following the earthquake, classes in all levels were suspended.
 Numerous schools, universities and colleges that were affected by the earthquake announced class suspension for April 23 and 24.
 The Department of Education ordered the thorough inspection of school buildings and facilities in the affected areas.
 A 10-story building of Emilio Aguinaldo College along United Nations Avenue in Manila was reported to have tilted and leaned onto the adjacent building, causing its fiberglass terrace to hit the other building.
 Soil liquefaction underneath the building was seen as probable causes.
 One lane of United Nations Avenue was closed to vehicular traffic to ensure the safety of motorists.
 An assessment team composed of private and local government structural engineers stated that the building's structural integrity remains intact.

 Churches

 Several churches in Pampanga were damaged or collapsed.
 The belfry of the 17th-century San Agustin Church in Lubao was partly damaged, while the bell tower of the 19th-century Santa Catalina de Alejandria Church in Porac collapsed.
-The Holy Rosary Parish Church in Angeles City sustained damages on the church's ceiling, pillars and windows.
+The Holy Rosary Parish Church in Angeles City sustained damage to the church's ceiling, pillars and windows.

 Transport

 Train services in Metro Manila were halted followed by an extensive inspection.
-All lines were closed for the rest of the day.
-Train services were expected to resume when the inspection results came out with the findings that the railway system sustained no damage.
-A crack on the girder was reported at the Line 2 Recto Station, but it came from an existing damage and was not earthquake related according to the Department of Transportation (DOTr).
-It was also superficial in nature.
+All lines were closed for the rest of the day pending an inspection that later found no damage to the railway system.
+A crack on the girder was reported at LRT Line 2 Recto station, but was found to have existed before the earthquake and was superficial, according to the Department of Transportation (DOTr).